Securing your brand

 A trade mark for your domain name?

 A trade mark is used to differentiate your business from your competitors.
 The owner of a registered trade mark has the exclusive right to use the trade mark in relation to the goods and / or services for which the trade mark was registered.
-This includes in a domain name.

 If you’re interested, we have more information on other actions you can take against online infringers.